 Pope is set to make historic apology to Indigenous peoples for school abuses in Canada

-EDMONTON, Alberta — Thousands of Indigenous persons are expected to converge Monday on the small Alberta prairie community of Maskwacis to hear a long-awaited apology from Pope Francis for generations of abuse and cultural suppression at Catholic residential schools across Canada.
+EDMONTON, Alberta — Thousands of Indigenous people converged Monday on the small Alberta prairie community of Maskwacis to hear a long-awaited apology from Pope Francis for generations of abuse and cultural suppression at Catholic residential schools across Canada.

-Francis is scheduled to arrive in mid-morning at the site of the former Ermineskin Indian Residential School, now largely torn down.
-He will pause at the sites of the former school and nearby cemetery before speaking in a large open area to school survivors, their relatives and other supporters.
+Francis was scheduled to arrive in mid-morning at the site of the former Ermineskin Indian Residential School, now largely torn down.
+He planned to pause at the sites of the former school and nearby cemetery before speaking in a large open area to school survivors, their relatives and other supporters.

 Francis arrived Sunday in Edmonton, where he was greeted by representatives of Canada's three main Indigenous groups — First Nations, Metis and Inuit — along with political and church dignitaries.
 The pope spent the rest of the day resting at a seminary in the provincial capital.